todayisfineforme/Employee.Management.System/README.md

 * Your commit history allows you to revert your codebase in the event that you need to return to a previous state.

 Follow these guidelines for committing:

-* Make single-purpose commits for related changes to ensure a clean, manageable history.
-If you are fixing two issues, make two commits.

-* Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.

-* Don't commit half-done work, for the sake of your collaborators (and your future self!).

-* Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!